JuliaLang/Downloads.jl/README.md

 end
 ```

-`Response` is a type capturing the properties the response to a request as an
+`Response` is a type capturing the properties of a successful response to a
-object.
+request as an object.
 It has the following fields:

 - `url`: the URL that was ultimately requested after following redirects
 - `status`: the status code of the response, indicating success, failure, etc.